kingfranz766/persona-predictor/README.md

 **Page Navigation** (Form ↔ Results)

 ## **📦 Dependencies**
 Make sure you have the following Python libraries installed:
-\n**pip install** streamlit pandas plotly matplotlib scikit-learn seaborn
+**pip install** streamlit pandas plotly matplotlib scikit-learn seaborn

 ## **▶️ How to Run the App**
 1. Clone or download the project.